 18. Buffalo State Performing Arts Center

-Buffalo State Performing Arts Center is also another local Performing Arts Theatre located on Buffalo State’s campus.
+Buffalo State Performing Arts Center is another local Performing Arts Theatre located on Buffalo State’s campus.
 With 186 seats, this venue is quite intimate making performances truly immersive.
 A variety of styles and genres take the stage through student efforts and community groups.

 19. Kenan Center Taylor Theatre